 The weather has been cooler for a few days here in New York.
 So when my little grandson asked me to bake some cookies with him, in a split second I glanced at him and said YES!

-This recipe for oatmeal cookies is an easy one, simply because there’s no need to refrigerate the dough beforehand.
-Only need to blend all the ingredients, drop by teaspoon onto a baking sheet and bake for 10 minutes.
-That’s it!
+This recipe for these oatmeal cookies is an easy one, simply because there’s no need to refrigerate the dough beforehand.
+Only need to blend all the ingredients in one bowl, then drop by teaspoon onto a baking sheet and bake for 10 minutes.

 The cookies turn out crunchy on the outside and chewy in the center with a hint flavor of nutmeg and cinnamon.
-The flavor of the cookie sort of resembling that of a ginger bread cookie, only that it’s more chewy and more delicious.
-Erik loved them.
+The flavor of these cookies resembled that of a ginger bread cookie, only they’re more chewy and more delicious.

 In an update, we are so excited to announce our new addition to the family!

 Our third grandchild, a little boy was born last week!
 Introducing Ryan Alexander!

 The meaning of the name Ryan is “Little King” and he sure is the King of my heart.
 I’m happy to be spending the next few weeks with all three of my grandchildren, they bring me so much joy.

 Have a great day and enjoy!

 1/2 cup (1 stick) plus 5 Tbsp. butter, softened

 1 tsp. baking soda